pfunks/TCTest/test_faq.md

 If you post your question in the <a href="https://steemit.chat/channel/help">steemit.chat help channel</a>, the users there may be able to help.

 You can also create a post on Steemit.com with the tag #help, and someone in the community may be able to answer it.

+# Disclaimer

+## Third Party References and User Links

+Peerhub, BlockTrades, Poloniex, Bittrex, Steemit Chat, [Continue list] are third party applications/services, and are not owned or maintained by Steemit, Inc. Their listing here does not constitute and endorsement or recommendation on behalf of Steemit, Inc.

+All of the links to user posts were created by our users and do not necessarily represent the views of Steemit, Inc. or its management.
+Their listing here does not constitute and endorsement or recommendation on behalf of Steemit, Inc.

+Please use the third party tools and content at your own risk.